 What Is Oxaydo (Oxycodone HCI)?

 Oxaydo is a brand-name version of the opioid drug oxycodone.
-Oxaydo is a relatively new drug, intended to be prescribed to treat acute and chronic pain that’s severe enough to necessitate an opioid.
-Oxaydo should be prescribed when other treatments either aren’t effective or aren’t tolerated.
-Oxaydo is an immediate-release oral formulation of oxycodone, and it’s designed to have a reduced misuse potential compared to other forms of oxycodone.
+Oxaydo is a relatively new drug intended to treat acute and chronic pain severe enough to require an opioid.
+Oxaydo should be prescribed when other treatments are not effective or well tolerated.
+Oxaydo is an immediate-release oral formulation of oxycodone and is designed to have a reduced misuse potential compared to other forms of oxycodone.
 There is an inactive ingredient in Oxaydo that creates nasal burning if someone tries to manipulate the drug and snort it to get high.
 The makers of Oxaydo say their goal was to deter misuse since oxycodone is one of the most frequently misused opioids.
-Oxaydo is the first and only immediate-release oxycodone designed specifically to deter intranasal misuse, say the manufacturers.
+Oxaydo is the first and only immediate-release oxycodone designed specifically to prevent intranasal misuse, according to the manufacturers.

 What Does Oxaydo Look Like?

-Oxaydo is available in two dosage strengths.
-The first is 5 mg, and the second is 7.5 mg.
-Both are small, white tablets, and the tablets are printed with the dosage strength.
-For patients who don’t have an existing opioid tolerance, dosages usually start with 5 to 15 mg taken every four to six hours as needed for pain.
-When someone takes Oxaydo, they’re instructed to ensure they drink enough water with it, but they don’t have to take it with food.
+Oxaydo is available in two dosage strengths: 5 mg and 7.5 mg.
+Both are small, white tablets printed with the dosage strength.
+For patients who don’t have an existing opioid tolerance, dosages usually start with 5–15 mg taken every four to six hours as needed for pain.
+When someone takes Oxaydo, they’re instructed to drink enough water with it but don’t have to take it with food.

 Is Oxaydo Addictive?